-With retailers facing ongoing supply chain issues, out-of-stock items are becoming a regular thing.
-Naturally, when an item is out of stock it can be disappointing for customers, especially when it happens for extended periods of time.
+With retailers facing ongoing supply chain issues, items being out of stock is currently a standard occurrence.
+Naturally, this is very disappointing for customers, especially when it happens for extended periods of time.

-Why are so many items out of stock right now?
+Why are so many items out of stock just now?

 How to communicate when items are out of stock

-- Tell customers as soon as possible: As soon as you know an expected item won’t be available, try to move quickly to update your inventory, website, and physical store.
-You want to avoid customers ordering an item and then having to let them know it’s not available after the fact that, especially if you do not know exactly when it will be.
-The same thing goes for shipping delays — if an order has already been placed but you have not been able to replenish your inventory and ship it out, update customers immediately, telling them the item will not arrive on the original expected delivery date.
+As soon as you know an expected item won’t be available, move quickly to update your inventory, website and physical store.
+Avoid customers ordering an item and then having to let them know it’s not available, especially if you do not know exactly when it will come back into stock.

-- Provide customer service information: Provide customers with all the information they’ll need to reach you (both online and in person) if they have questions about out-of-stock items.
-It’s important to keep the lines of communication between you and your customers open and make it easy for them to get in contact with you.
-The same goes for social media; customers often reach out through DMs, so be sure to check them regularly and respond or direct them to the appropriate customer service channels.
-Make sure to also equip your in-store staff with a script or answer for when customers inquire about out-of-stock items.
+The same goes for social media: customers often reach out through DMs, so check them regularly and respond or direct them to the appropriate customer service channels.
+Also equip your in-store staff with a script or answers for when customers inquire about out-of-stock items.

-- Follow up with a “back in stock” email: Once an item is back in stock, let the customers who have signed up for your mailing list know with an email alerting them of the available item.
+Once an item is back in stock, let the customers who have signed up for your mailing list know with an email alert.
 Send an email with a link to the product page or offer an option to place the item on hold for pickup in-store.

 Unfortunately, it’s still unclear when supply chain issues will clear up and inventory will become more predictable.
-But, by being transparent and open about item availability, you can still provide customers with a good experience that will motivate them to purchase your items when they come back in stock.
+But being transparent and open about item availability still provides customers with a good experience that motivates them to purchase your items when they come back in stock.